munki/munki-pkg/README.md

 Run:
 `/Applications/Xcode.app/Contents/Developer/usr/bin/notarytool store-credentials`

-It will ask you for a profile name, use: `notarization_credentials` as that is what all our pkginfo files will have as the `keychain_profile` key in the munki-pkg project json file, as such:
+It will ask you for a profile name, use: `notarization_credentials` as that is what all our pkginfo files will have as the `keychain_profile` key in the munkipkg project json file, as such:

 Skip the next question about App Store API.